RCMP Security Service: History

 The RCMP carried out extensive security service work since the force was reconstituted in 1920, when it merged with the Dominion Police and became the federal police agency solely responsible for national security.
 Between the wars, this work was overwhelmingly directed at the Communist Party, as well as labour unions and Marxists more generally.
-It was in 1946 that the RCMP's Intelligence Section was in charge of national security work.
+It was in 1946 that the RCMP's Intelligence Section was put in charge of national security work.

 In 1950, the RCMP's Special Branch was formally established to conduct its counterintelligence operations.
 Prior to that, the branch was a component of the RCMP's Criminal Investigation Branch, where political security operations and criminal investigations were not distinct before 1936.
 The first Special Branch class was held in 1953.

 In 1962, the branch was renamed the Directorate of Security and Intelligence, and in 1970, it became the RCMP Security Service.
 During the 1960s, it targeted Quebec nationalists, particularly the militant Front de libération du Québec (FLQ).

 As a result of illegal tactics, including illegal surveillance and vigilantism, used by the RCMP Security Service and the consequent scandals surrounding the RCMP, intelligence work was transferred to a new agency, CSIS in 1984 through the implementation of Bill C-9.